How a Far-Right Militia Infiltrated an Island in Washington

 LANGLEY, Washington—On Saturday, about 100 people gathered in a park in this normally sleepy town of about 1,200, some wearing Black Lives Matter shirts, others with peace symbols.
 Speakers took turns inveighing on fighting racism and standing up for LGBTQ rights, regular causes in the left-wing activist space.

-But their target was not racist cops or conservative Republicans or some other traditional bête noire.
+But their target was not racist cops, conservative Republicans, or some other traditional bête noire.
 Instead, their anger was squarely trained at the paramilitary organization some locals say has gained a disturbing foothold here.

 “The racism and division of the right-wing militias really has no place in our community,” Mayor Scott Chaplin told the crowd.